ABMatrix/doc-and-rfc/docs/zkmeta-official.md

     * [Privacy related](#privacy-related)
     * [Labs design](#labs-design)

-## What is ZK-Meta?
+## What is ZkMeta?
-ZK-Meta is a privacy protection computing framework developed by X-Matrix Labs.
+ZkMeta is a privacy protection computing framework developed by X-Matrix Labs.
-In essence, ZK-Meta is a Web3.0 privacy protection infrastructure that aims to protect user and business data in lieu of the General Data Protection Regulation (GDPR).
+In essence, ZkMeta is a Web3.0 privacy protection infrastructure that aims to protect user and business data in lieu of the General Data Protection Regulation (GDPR).
-ZK-Meta provides customized privacy preserving solutions suitable for various businesses.
+ZkMeta provides customized privacy preserving solutions suitable for various businesses.
-In addition, ZK-Meta offers pre-optimized technical selections and solutions.
+In addition, ZkMeta offers pre-optimized technical selections and solutions.
-Currently, ZK-Meta includes Zero-Knowledge Proof (ZKP) protocols such as ZK-3D and ZK-Rollup.
+Currently, ZkMeta includes Zero-Knowledge Proof (ZKP) protocols such as ZK-3D and ZK-Rollup.

-## What goals is ZK-Meta trying to accomplish?
+## What goals is ZkMeta trying to accomplish?
-ZK-Meta has a modularized design that fully embraces operability and configurability.
+ZkMeta has a modularized design that fully embraces operability and configurability.
-With ZK-Meta, you can get a full package with the most secure, reliable and pluggable privacy-preserving services with formidable cryptographic support.
+With ZkMeta, you can get a full package with the most secure, reliable and pluggable privacy-preserving services with formidable cryptographic support.
-Finally, ZK-Meta ensures that data is censored, trackable, verifiable and not tempered with.
+Finally, ZkMeta ensures that data is censored, trackable, verifiable and not tempered with.

-## What makes ZK-Meta so special?
+## What makes ZkMeta so special?
-The ZK3D protocol of ZK-Meta realizes value transfer in a setting where data is fully private.
+The ZK3D protocol of ZkMeta realizes value transfer in a setting where data is fully private.
 This protocol is capable of performing 4 arithmetic operations, range proof and size comparison on encrypted data.
 There are 4 outstanding features of the ZK3D protocol:
 1. Straightforward: no overhead on user operations; no additional knowledge is needed to use the protocol;